Trot Nixon: Legacy

+In 2020, Nixon was inducted into the North Carolina Sports Hall of Fame.
+He was inducted in the Red Sox Hall of Fame in May 2024.

 Personal life

 Nixon became an evangelical Christian in 1993.
 Nixon said he relied on his faith as a calming influence on the field.

 Nixon is married to his wife, Kathryn, with whom he has two sons, Chase (born September 11, 2001) and Luke (born October 1, 2004).
-He was flying back to Boston to be at Chase's birth when air traffic was halted due to the September 11 attacks on the World Trade Center in New York City.
+He was flying back to Boston to be at Chase's birth when air traffic was halted due to the September 11 attacks on the United States.

-He and his family reside in Wilmington, North Carolina.
-He co-hosts "The 5th Quarter", a Friday night high school football highlight show on WWAY-TV.
-His father also lives in Wilmington, and his grandmother and cousins live in Hertford, North Carolina.